Skip to main content

 • Developers: Individuals or teams responsible for creating, updating, and maintaining software codebases and packages.

 "Vulnerabilities are flaws in a computer system that weaken the overall security of the device/system.
-Vulnerabilities can be weaknesses in either the hardware itself, or the software that runs on the hardware.
-Vulnerabilities can be exploited by a threat actor, such as an attacker, to cross privilege boundaries (i.e. perform unauthorized actions) within a computer system." - Vulnerability, Wikipedia
+Vulnerabilities can be weaknesses in either the hardware itself, or the software that runs on the hardware." - Vulnerability, Wikipedia

 See:

-• Supply Chain Attacks (or exploit) involve malware that is intentionally introduced into a package by an attacker.
+Supply Chain Attacks involve malicious code that is intentionally introduced by an attacker into a package, dependency, or build process.

 "A supply chain attack can happen in software or hardware.
-Cybercriminals typically tamper with the manufacturing or distribution of a product by installing malware or hardware-based spying components." - Supply Chain Attack, Wikipedia
+Cybercriminals typically tamper with the manufacturing or distribution of a product by installing malware." - Supply Chain Attack, Wikipedia

 Examples of Common Supply Chain Attacks